uoregon-libraries/newspaper-curation-app/hugo/content/workflow/technical.md

 After metadata has been entered and approved, the issue is considered "done".
-An issue XML will be generated (using the METS template defined by the setting `METS_XML_TEMPLATE_PATH`) and born-digital issues' original PDF(s) is/are moved into the issue location for safe-keeping.
+An issue XML will be generated (using the METS template defined by the setting `METS_XML_TEMPLATE_PATH`) and born-digital issues' original PDFs are moved into the issue location for safe-keeping.
 Assuming these are done without error, the issue is marked "ready for batching".

 A "batch builder" can then select organizations (e.g., the MARC org codes) they want batches built for by visiting the "Create Batches" page in NCA.
 General high-level aggregate data should give the batch builder enough information to choose what to batch, after which they decide how big the batches should be.

 Alternatively, the batch queue command-line script (compiled to `bin/queue-batches`) grabs all issues which are ready to be batched, organizes